Dominican Hair Alliance

 When it comes to washing your hair, there's already a lot to think about.
 From how often to wash your hair, to whether or not to use sulfates, there's a lot going on.

-Most of us don't consider even pH, but it really matters.
-Here's what the right pH for your hair is - and how the wrong shampoo pH can affect your hair.
+Most of us don’t even consider pH, but it really matters.
+Here’s what the right pH for your hair is – and how the wrong shampoo pH can affect your hair.

 Shampoo pH: Too often overlooked